mimiro-io/mysql-datalayer/CONTRIBUTING.md

-# Contributing to MIMIRO MYSQL Data Layer
+# Contributing to MIMIRO MySQL Data Layer
 We welcome your input!
 We want to make contributing to this project as easy and transparent as possible, whether it's:

 - Reporting a bug